brouklins/brouklins/README.md

 About me 👨‍💻

-📚 I’m currently learning Node.Js, and always improving my Flutter skills
+📚 I’m currently learning Node.Js and React Native, and always improving my Flutter skills

 🧐 I’m currently acting as a QA analyst